 Oil higher in omega-6 fatty acids can cause inflammation.
-These include oils such as sunflower oil, soybean oil, corn oil and cottonseed oil.
+These include oils such as sunflower oil, soybean oil, corn oil, and cottonseed oil.

 If you’re looking to buy popcorn, a good rule of thumb is the fewer the ingredients the better.
 Try to stick with less than 8.
-Simple sugar or salt variations of popcorn will normally use fewer ingredients than flavoured popcorn.
+Simple sugar or salt variations of popcorn will normally use fewer ingredients than flavored popcorn.

-Try adding some cinnamon, cayenne pepper or parmesan cheese instead of just a lot of salt and pepper.
+Try adding some cinnamon, cayenne pepper, or parmesan cheese instead of just a lot of salt and pepper.